OAQHA Provincial Championship

 Qualifying Events

 Once a horse/rider combination has qualified, they are in.
-This means that if a qualified exhibitor earns another Top 3 score at a later show in the season, the 4th highest scoring exhibitor will receive an invitation, etc.
+This means that if a qualified exhibitor earns another top score at a later show in the season, the next highest scoring non-qualified exhibitor at that show will receive an invitation. etc.

 Standby List

 A standby list will be kept of the next highest scores of horse/rider combinations not currently qualified.
-At least four exhibitors from the standby list will qualify for the Championship.
+If a qualifier is unable to attend the Summer Finale to compete in the Finals, the next highest score on the standby list may be qualified.

 The standby list will be updated after each qualifying event and sorted from highest average score to lowest.
 Your score on the standby list will be your best weekend score of the season on a per-qualifying event basis.